 Mirrell moved to the bed and set the tray on a small table next to the bed, then turned to look at Aelynn.
 The woman looked drawn and fearful.

+“My lady, it is Mirrell!
+I have your breakfast here and Nevroth has brought fresh kaff as well.
+Will you sit up this morning?”
 The house mistress reached down.
 “Let me help.”
 Aelynn jerked at her touch but then quickly apologized.

 “Good Mirrell!
 Thank you for your kindness.
 I am a little hungry.
 What have you brought for me?”

 Mirrell peered intently at her mistress and replied.
 “Why, Nevrorth has prepared biscuits so light they will melt on your tongue.
 Bacon also, for I know you love that.
 Butter and honey as well and fresh brewed kaff!
 If you will, Nevroth shall attend you just now, for there are matters of the house that I need to discuss with Lord Ralnar.”